akhilgeo/akhilgeorge.com/_posts/2025-11-30-is-the-ai-boom-an-investment-bubble-lessons-from-the-dot-com-era.md

 ---
 title: Is the AI Boom an Investment Bubble?
 Lessons From the Dot-Com Era
-layout: post-right-sidebar
+layout: post
 categories:
 - AI
 description: In recent years, Artificial Intelligence has become a hot topic in technology and investment.
 Companies are eager to integrate AI into their operations, startups are raising millions based on prototypes, and stock prices of A
-image: assets/images/post/ai vs com.png
+image: assets/images/post/ai vs com.jpg
+tags: [AI]
 ---

 In recent years, Artificial Intelligence has become a hot topic in technology and investment.
 Companies are eager to integrate AI into their operations, startups are raising millions based on prototypes, and stock prices of AI-focused firms have surged.
 This surge in enthusiasm raises an important question: